The Bling Ring: Plot

-The entire group burgles the home of Megan Fox, wherein Nicki's younger sister Emily squeezes through a pet door to gain access to the house.
+The group burgles the home of Megan Fox, Nicki's younger sister Emily squeezing through a pet door to get in.
 Nicki discovers a handgun inside, and Sam playfully threatens Marc with it before taking it to her boyfriend Rob's home.
 When he grabs her, the gun goes off, though no one is injured.

-The group enters the home of Orlando Bloom and his girlfriend, Miranda Kerr.
-The girls steal various items and Marc finds a case filled with seven of Bloom's Rolex watches and a roll of cash.
-Chloe helps Marc sell the watches to her friend Ricky, a night club manager.
-The teens later return to Hilton's house with Rob, who finds and steals large amounts of jewelry.
+The group later robs the home of Orlando Bloom and his girlfriend, Miranda Kerr.
+Marc finds a case filled with seven of Orlando's Rolex watches and a roll of cash.
+Chloe helps Marc sell the watches to her friend Ricky, a nightclub manager.
+The teens later return to Paris's house with Rob, who finds and steals large amounts of jewelry.

 A news report containing security footage from the robbery at Patridge's home concerns Marc, but Rebecca is undeterred.
-She instigates a burglary at the home of Rachel Bilson, and the group ultimately breaks into Lohan's house and robs it.
+She instigates a burglary at the home of Rachel Bilson, and the group ultimately breaks into Lindsay Lohan's house and robs it.
 Shortly thereafter, Rebecca moves to Las Vegas with her father, ostensibly due to troubles at home, leaving some of her stolen items with Marc.

-Media coverage of the Hollywood Hills burglaries intensifies, and the group acquires the label "The Bling Ring".
-Authorities ultimately identify the group using security footage from several robberies, statements from members of the group's social circle who heard its members brag about their exploits at drug-fueled parties, and photographs of the stolen items posted by the group on social media sites.
-Marc, Nicki, Chloe, Rebecca, Rob, and Ricky are arrested; Sam was not caught on camera and is able to avoid suspicion.
+Media coverage of the Hollywood Hills burglaries intensifies, the public labeling the criminals "The Bling Ring".
+The authorities identify the group using security footage, statements from peers who heard the teens brag about their exploits, and photographs of the stolen items posted by the group on social media sites.
+Marc, Nicki, Chloe, Rebecca, Rob, and Ricky are arrested; Sam, who was not caught on camera, is able to avoid suspicion.

 A remorseful Marc cooperates with the police, informing them of details of the burglaries, much to the chagrin of Rebecca, whom he identifies as the ringleader.
-A Vanity Fair journalist interviews Marc, still apparently exhibiting regret for his actions, but amazed at how much attention he has gotten, and Nicki, who claims the others were at fault and she is a religious humanitarian.
+A Vanity Fair journalist interviews Marc, still apparently exhibiting regret for his actions, but amazed at how much attention he has got and Nicki, who claims the others were at fault and she is a religious humanitarian.
 When the group is prosecuted, they receive varying amounts of jail time and are ordered to pay millions of dollars in restitution for the stolen items.
 Marc is transported to prison, alone among various older criminals.

-In the final scene, Nicki recounts her 30 days in jail on a talk show and reveals that Lohan was in the same facility at the same time.
+Some time later, Nicki recounts her 30 days in jail on a talk show and reveals that Lindsay was in the same facility at the same time.
 She then turns to the camera and promotes her website, where people can learn everything about her "journey".